djodrell/hubbl-dx/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Unorganized Steps

+- after deploying the SST stack (or maybe before?), load your Config.Secrets from your .env file:
+  `npx sst secrets load .env`

+## Errors

+- There was an error related to @aws-cdk modules while spinning up the SST stack.
+  Can't remember exactly what the error was, but the solution was to downgrade the sst package version to 2.39.2.
+We should be able to revert to the latest after the bug is fixed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: